-2. Literature Review
+2. Research Background

-Recently, a revived interest in the skills approach for work proficiency has emerged.
+Recently, a revitalised interest in the skills approach for work proficiency has emerged.
 Since the early 1990s, many studies have contended that an employee's effectiveness depends on the employee's ability to solve complex organisational problems.
 Future-ready graduates are critical to the world of work or an organisation.